sentrychris/psmonitor/README.md

 ### Running the server as a managed process

-If you would like to run the server as a managed process, you can use the systemd service file provided.
+If you would like to run the [standalone server](https://github.com/sentrychris/psmonitor/releases/download/v1.2.2.1551/psmonitor-standalone-server-no-gui.exe) as a managed process, you can use the systemd [service file](./package/server/linux/psmonitor.service) provided.

 1. Copy the service file and make any necessary changes:
     ```sh